Privacy and Personal Information Policy

 By law, we also have the power to share information about a complaint with a small number of designated persons, including other ombudsman schemes, regulators, public authorities and government departments (as set out in section 149 of the Pension Schemes Act 1993), if we think it necessary in helping them carry out their own functions.
 We will always consider this carefully before doing so.

 Publishing our decisions

-Our policy was amended to promote the increased protection of personal information while maintaining transparency in demonstrating our work and findings; and giving guidance to the industry and consumers.
+Our policy was amended to reflect the prevailing approach of dispute handling schemes towards increased protection of personal information, while maintaining transparency in demonstrating our work and findings and giving guidance to the industry and consumers.